-To provide for the general safety of children or animals.
+These organizations work for the general safety of children or animals.
+Note that many children's organizations will be considered educational.

 Examples: ASPCA, World Wildlife Fund, humane societies, and endangered species habit groups.
 For children, APSAC, local Child Protection Teams, etc.